rgiordan/StanSensitivity/README.md

 ```
 **Note: hyperparameters must be real-valued and unconstrained.**  There are currently no checks for this -- the sensitivity analysis will simply crash or not make sense!
 (If there are constraints, it will silently report sensitivity to the unconstrained value, not the constrained value.)

-You alos need to put the base values of your hyperparameter in the data file.
+You also need to put the base values of your hyperparameter in the data file.
 In the `negative_binomial` example, you'll want to put lines like `cauchy_loc_alpha <- 0` in the data file `examples/negative_binomial.data.R`.

 ### Run `GenerateSensitivityFromModel` in R.